openmediavault/openmediavault-docs/installation/on_debian.rst

 `Debian minimal install guide <https://www.pcsuggest.com/debian-minimal-install-guide/>`_.

 On ARM devices, please check if there's an appropriate `Armbian <https://www.armbian.com/download>`_ image available.
+Make sure you are using the correct :doc:`Debian version </releases>` that |omv| is based on.
 After installing Armbian, then use the `armbian-config` tool to install OMV in a single step with all performance and reliability tweaks included.
 If there's no Armbian image for your device, simply follow the steps outlined below.

 On `Raspberry Pi OS <https://www.raspberrypi.org/software/operating-systems/>`_ the below instructions only partially work.
 Please refer to a specific `installation script <https://github.com/OpenMediaVault-Plugin-Developers/installScript>`_